Our DoorBot Has Been Decommissioned: Part 1Michael Graves | March 12, 2014

 There is a Google Doc form where the team took requests from people who had issues relating to the Wifi signal strength.
 I filled out that form back in January, but have not seen any result to date.
 Revisiting the form this week I see that it now has images of a DoorBot with an external “rubber ducky” style antenna affixed to its top.
 Given our Wifi issues I again completed the form.

 Having adequately described the installation I’ve come to the end of part one.
-In part two I’ll consider our experience to date with the device and the related client application.
+Part 2 looks at the state of our Wifi to see if it should be able to support Doorbot.
+Part three details our experience with the device and the related client application.